 Why Truly & Holistically Optimizing Advertising Revenue Starts with Strategy

-As the infographic above shows, picking off programmatic is easy; that’s why many companies start with that, and enjoy marginal revenue gains of 1-2%.
+As the infographic above shows, picking off programmatic is easy.
+That’s why many companies start with programmatic, and enjoy marginal revenue gains of 1-2%.
 But publishers miss the opportunity to drive much more significant revenue increases of 20-30%, because it takes the harder work of:

 - Rationalizing the product catalog to focus on higher-margin and easier-to-sell products